Schoolboy Rowe: Middle years (1936–1939)

-16-3 and a World Series (1940)
+16–3 and a World Series (1940)

 Rowe got off to a strong start in 1940.
 In his first game of the season, he defeated Bob Feller and the Cleveland Indians, holding the Tribe to five hits and two runs in nine innings.
 Sports writer Charles P. Ward wrote that Rowe "was at his best" with "control and more than a little speed" and "looked more like the Rowe of 1934, 1935 and 1936 than he has in a long time."
 After missing three weeks in May, Rowe came back strongly.
 Between August 29 and September 21, as the Tigers battled with the Indians for the American League penant, Rowe won six consecutive games, including two complete game victories over the Indians.
 He finished the season with a 16–3 record in 27 games, leading the American League with an .842 winning percentage.

 Rowe's comeback helped the Tigers win the 1940 pennant, and Rowe finished seventh in that year's American League Most Valuable Player voting (teammate Hank Greenberg won the award).
-In the 1940 World Series against the Cincinnati Reds, Rowe lost two games as he gave up seven earned runs in 3-2/3 innings pitched for an ERA of 17.18.
-In Game 2, he gave up five runs in 3 1/3 innings, and was pulled after retiring only one batter in the first inning of Game 6.
+In the 1940 World Series against the Cincinnati Reds, Rowe lost two games as he gave up seven earned runs in 3 2/3 innings pitched for an ERA of 17.18.
+In Game 2, he gave up five runs in 3 1/3 innings, and was pulled after retiring only one batter in the first inning of Game 6; the Tigers subsequently lost the series in seven games.